ZeroOneData/react-product-detail/README.md

 * A functioning discount timer that counts down to the discount end date provided by the API.

-* A fully functioning, reusable and shareable 'Quanity Rocker' component - configured to have different minvalue, max value and step increment value.
+* A fully functioning, reusable and shareable 'Quanity Rocker' component - configured to have different min value, max value and step increment value.

 * Tech-Stack utilised:
     -   React.js